bylucas/phone1st-theme/readme.md

 	<!-- $title Page Title --> - //Basic page title for use with navigation etc. eg _Home, About, etc

 	<!-- $SEO-title A Longer Title--> - //A more descriptive title - 60ish characters

-	//Note: Your sitename is added after the $SEO-title

 	<!-- $description Page Description --> - //120ish characters